Strausss-com/Strausss-com.github.io/README.md

 ## OUTSIDE
 ### Bakeries
-- <a href="https://maps.app.goo.gl/dwKWFyRkyNgDro3L8">"Au levain d'antan"</a> Literally across the street, 2 minutes there and back from the dining table  - closed evenings & weekends
+- <a href="https://maps.app.goo.gl/dwKWFyRkyNgDro3L8">"Au levain d'antan"</a> Literally across the street, 2 minutes there and back from the dining table  - closed evenings & weekends.
+Quality has peaked, talke below walk if you have time.
 - <a href="https://maps.app.goo.gl/VZDZRajVvA6nuXpLA">"Alexine"</a> Up the road, often a queue, has bread later in the evening than previous, better croissants  worth the walk
 - <a href="https://maps.app.goo.gl/dwKWFyRkyNgDro3L8">"Pain Pain"</a> next door if the others are closed.
 Pro tip: If you are only getting baguette, you can skip the queuen by going in the left hand door.
-SOmewhat industrial.
+Somewhat industrial.
 - <a href="https://maps.app.goo.gl/yAX6bmhcsxe8NKURA">"Les copains"</a>: Across the street, the pastries look amazing however are overprived and oversugared HOWEVER you can try the single (!) espresso for €2.
 Single only - it is absolute rocket fuel.
--

 ### Groceries
 - <a href="https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA">"Intermarché Express"</a>: well stocked, convenient, unique layout  AND you don't have to walk down & up the hill
 - <a href="https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA">Carrefour</a>: slightly larger than above